 Vietnam POWs at the “Hanoi Hilton”

 As an American who grew up hearing tales of the “Hanoi Hilton,” the Hoa Lo prison was number one on my sightseeing list.
 It’s an unpretentious building in the central district with a ticket window outside.
 You’ll see John McCain’s flight suit and other artifacts of the American pilots who were confined here as POWs.
-The items and photos portray the other side’s treatment of the Americans as something like a camp for unruly boy scouts.
+The items and photos portray the other side’s treatment of the American prisoners of war as something like a camp for unruly boy scouts.
 The hellholes that were the cells tell their own tales.
 You can read Senator McCain’s version here.

 The main focus of the exhibit is on the French colonial period when the prisoners were Vietnamese, who schooled each other on Communism while held captive.
-Still, you will come away with respect for those who endured this place, no matter what side they were on.
+You will come away with respect for all those who endured this place, no matter what side they were on.
 And yes, there is a Hilton-brand hotel in Hanoi, but it is called the Hilton Hanoi Opera.

 The Ho Chi Minh Museum displays other artifacts of the North Vietnamese leader and his Viet Cong fighters.
 The conflict is frequently referred to here as the “War of American Aggression.”

 The deep divisions caused by the war in the US boiled over into outrage when actress Jane Fonda and singer Joan Baez visited Hanoi, in what critics called collaboration with the enemy.
 The celebrities’ bomb shelter can still be seen underneath the pool of the Sofitel Legend Metropole Hotel.

 Vietnam War Relics at Hanoi’s Military History Museum

 What Americans didn’t see on the nightly news was the destruction wrought by US bombing missions over Hanoi.
 The wreckage of the war machines, as well as intact vintage aircraft from both sides, can be seen at the Military History Museum.